 Managing a small business comes with many financial responsibilities.
-From overseeing staff wages, to logistical costs, to overheads and everyday expenses, you may find yourself increasingly busy.
-So how can you stay on top of your cash flow when you have many duties to juggle?
+From overseeing staff wages and logistical costs, to overheads and everyday expenses, you may find yourself increasingly busy.

 1. Find quick financial wins